Please stop asking me to “jump on a call,” with you: my nerves can’t handle it…

 * This is the case even when it’s not my phone, and there’s absolutely no expectation of me having to answer it.

 (Random aside: does anyone else always feel obliged to answer a ringing phone, even when it’s not theirs?
-Like, I remember one day pre-Covid, I was waiting in line to pay for something in a shop, and the phone behind the counter started ringing.
+Like, I remember once I was waiting in line to pay for something in a shop, and the phone behind the counter started ringing.
 The whole time I was standing there, I had to keep on reminding myself that it was NOT MY RESPONSIBILITY and that no one was expecting me to answer it.
 And still I felt guilty for ignoring it.)

 (I get the same thing with crying babies, ever since I had Max.
 I hear a baby crying somewhere, and I just have this instant feeling of guilt, as if everyone around me is thinking, “FFS, why isn’t Amber doing something about this?!”)